 Places to Eat in LA

 15) Hard Rock Cafe

 You don’t have to be a rock ‘n roll fan to enjoy classic American grub at Hard Rock Cafe!
-We got a meal voucher that includes a burger/sandwich, drink, dessert as well as tips and gratuities.
-We got the Atomic Burger and Guinness Cheeseburger, both of which were incredibly juicy, tender, and huge.
+We got a meal voucher that includes the full deal: A burger/sandwich, drink, dessert as well as tips and gratuities.
+Big eaters can go for the Atomic Burger and Guinness Cheeseburger, both of which were incredibly juicy, tender, and huge.

 How to get there: Take the Metro Red Line to Hollywood/Highland station, then walk 140m.